lsst-sqre/gafaelfawr/kube/template/README.md

 the reliant resource uses to accept a capability. `any` or `all`
 * `WWW-Authenticate`: If the request is unauthenticated, this header will be set according to the configuration.

+### Verifying tokens
+This deploys a JWKS file to .well-known/jwks.json.
+Some applications may use that file for verifying a token they receive is valid.

+A public key is also available, if it was saved.
+(See [previous section](#applying-the-config-and-leanup)) If it's not saved, it is also derivable from the jwks.json file.